 So those are the pros of the gym, but for this article to be a balanced insight, the disadvantages need to be looked at too.
 There are fewer cons than there are pros, don’t get us wrong, so it’s always wise to consider both carefully before you make up your mind.

-Staying on the same theme that we're already on, the business of the gym or just the general hustle and bustle can be a little distracting at times.
-If you're trying to work out or even just focus, it can be really off-putting when you can see people waiting for the machine you're on or if you have to wait before you can move onto your next exercise.
-This doesn't happen all the time, but it definitely can.
+Staying on the same theme that we’re already on, the business of the gym or just the general hustle and bustle can be a little distracting at times.
+If you’re trying to work out or even just focus, it can be really off-putting when you can see people waiting for the machine you’re on or if you have to wait before you can move on to your next exercise.
+Of course, this doesn’t happen all the time, but it definitely can.

 Finally, the gym can be a little inconvenient.
 If the gym is nowhere near you, or you struggle to find the time to get there, it’s hard to keep it up.
 You’re probably going to be paying a good amount of money to be able to go, but if it just doesn’t fit in with your lifestyle at the time, it can be quickly wasted.
 This is just part of life, and it’s the same with most things.
 Your fitness has to work around your life if you want to keep it going in the long run.

-Overall, it's down to your personal preference as to what is the right move for you.
+Overall, it’s down to your personal preference as to what is the right move for you.
 You can combine techniques or just stick with what you know.
-Everyone is different and has their own preferences at the end of the day, and that's understandable.
+Everyone is different and has their own preferences at the end of the day, and that’s understandable.
 (Make sure you know gym etiquette!)
-Find what it is that motivates you in the best way, and what is going to be practical and attainable in the long run.
-Your fitness shouldn't be a chore, and as long as you can work out around your life, you're good to go.
+Find what motivates you in the best way and what will be practical and attainable in the long run.
+Your fitness shouldn’t be a chore, and as long as you can work out around your life, you’re good to go.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.